medusajs/medusa/docs/content/development/endpoints/create.md

 This exports a function that returns an Express router.
 The function receives two parameters:

 - `rootDirectory` is the absolute path to the root directory that your backend is running from.
-- `pluginOptions` is an object that has your plugin's options.
-If your API route is not implemented in a plugin, then it will be an empty object.
+- `options` is an object that contains the options exported from `medusa-config.js`.
+If your API route is part of a plugin, then it will contain the plugin's options instead.

 ### Defining Multiple Routes or Middlewares